NYRR's Covid-19 policy is below. The policy is subject to change.

 - A fundraising toolkit

-- Education on Alzheimer’s disease, the free programs and services offered by CaringKind and how to get others involved
+- Education on the free programs and services offered by CaringKind

-- Any support you need along the way!
+- Motivation, inspiration, and fundraising support along the way!

 The consummate endurance racer, Mikael competes in numerous duathlons, triathlons, bike races, running events, and even a couple cross-country ski races each year.
 As a nationally ranked duathlete, he represented Team USA for the 2007, 2009, 2013, and 2015 World Duathlon Championships.